ThoughtWorksInc/nemo/README.md

 At ThoughtWorks we often receive thousands of job applications every month in each one of the 12 countries and 37 offices we operate (the list keeps growing).
 Going through each of these job applications is a laborous process and consumes an increbile amount of time from our recruiters.

 Nemo is a platform that aims to improve our recruitment pipeline by prioritizing the candidates that have the highest potential to get hired.
-It does so by using a few very clever algorithms and heuristics to best match a candidate profile with our culture and expectations.
+It does so by using some very clever algorithms and heuristics to best match a candidate profile with our culture and expectations.
 Also, Natural Language Processing and Machine Learning is planed in the future.

 Please keep in mind that no candidate is ever discarded by Nemo, the only thing Nemo computes is a priority index so candidates with more potential are interviewed and hired first.

 ## Obtaining access to the repositories